-The program aims to increase WIC's breast-feeding rates by offering mother-to-mother breast-feeding support.
+We are mothers helping mothers!
+A Breastfeeding Peer Counselor is a mother on WIC who has breastfed for at least a year and is trained to help other mothers breastfeed for as long as they are able in their situation.
+Our program aims to increase WIC's breastfeeding rates by offering mother-to-mother breastfeeding support.
 The American Academy of Pediatrics recommends breast-feeding exclusively for six months, gradually adding solid foods, and continuing to breast-feed for at least a year.
-Increasing the number of mothers who breast-feed longer could save families and taxpayers billions of dollars each year nationally in formula feeding costs and healthcare.
+Besides providing babies with the best possible nutrition and encouraging bonding, increasing the number of mothers who breastfeed longer could save families and taxpayers billions of dollars each year nationally in formula feeding costs and healthcare.
+Facebook page

-Guiding working mothers to borrow a WIC breast pump
+Guide mothers through the process to borrow a WIC breast pump

-Making referrals to the WIC lactation consultant, WIC nurse, or doctor as needed
+Make referrals to the WIC lactation consultants, WIC nurse, doctor or other programs as needed

 Regularly call or text pregnant and breastfeeding mothers to offer support